paths-erc/docs/handbook/manuscripts.md

+---
-# Manual for the correct use and reading of the codicological description of the codicological units
+title: "Manual for the correct use and reading of the codicological description of the codicological units"
+permalink: "/handbook/manuscripts"
+---

 This subfolder of PAThs’ main documentation repository provides a complete documentation for users and readers of the PAThs database, currently available at